Actions and Detail Panel

 - Strengthening individual expression and personal power as a foundation for social change

 Our conference is co-sponsored by the Ellen Bommarito LGBTQ Center at the University of Michigan-Flint and the Women’s Education Center at the University of Michigan-Flint.
-The conference will be at UM-Flint this year.
+The UM-Flint Women's Education Center has 10 conference scholarships reserved for current UM-Flint students!
+Please contact them directly if interested.

 Our keynote speaker is Natasha Thomas-Jackson.
 Ms. Thomas-Jackson is an activist, writer, performance artist, consultant, and the co-founder/executive director of RAISE IT UP!
 Youth Arts & Awareness (RIU), an organization that promotes youth engagement, expression, and empowerment through performance, literary art, and social activism.
 The theme of her keynote address is, “How a Creative, Intergenerational, & Intersectional Feminism Will Save Us All.”